2. Your employment rights

 Your 12-week qualifying period will start again if you:

-- go back to the same assignment after a break of 6 weeks or more that's not due to any of the reasons in the lists above
+- go back to the same assignment after a break of more than 6 weeks as long as it's not due to any of the reasons in the lists above

 - go back to the same role after 28 weeks' absence due to sickness or jury service